NextDotID/docs/docs/developer-guide/typescript.md

 }
 ```

-From now on, run `npm run codgen` to generate code from all your GraphQL queries, and then introduce the generated code to your project.
+From now on, run `npm run codegen` to generate code from all your GraphQL queries, and then introduce the generated code to your project.

 ```typescript title="index.ts"
 import { GraphQLClient } from 'graphql-request'